 The notion of Full-Presence gradually emerged to highlight the relational dimension of the introspective practice.
 This shift ran in parallel with the following question: How can the practice of meditation be simplified and, by that process, be made accessible to as many people as possible.
 The meditative practice that I proposed was very engaging and demanded a high degree of cognitive, perceptual and relational abilities.
 It appeared that it was directed to an elite, and I very much regretted that.

 With time, presence became the focus of my academic research.
 Though the symptoms of malaise have been identified for a long time, the symptoms that accompany a lack of self-presence are lesser known, as for example experiencing boredom when we are left alone or experiencing boredom with the present moment for a lack of inhabiting it fully, with the strange impression that we are either running after our life or ahead of it.
 How many missed opportunities ….

 I was becoming aware of the difficulties that some people were experiencing in their practice of meditation: sitting in an armchair for twenty minutes, closing our eyes, settling into a motionless and relaxed posture and remaining silent are the best conditions to give our brains a rest.
 And yet this situation of rest triggered for some people unpleasant reactions (emotional reactions, negative thoughts, boredom or anxiety).
 It is in answer to this problem that I elaborated a step-by-step process to teach meditation.

 The progressiveness of the four steps of the step-by-step pedagogy

-Aims at achieving objective tasks such as breathing slowly and deeply starting from the abdomen, then the thorax etc.
+Aimed at achieving objective tasks such as breathing slowly and deeply starting from the abdomen, then the thorax.